KAMU-FM

 KAMU-FM (90.9 FM) is a public radio station in College Station, Texas, United States.
 It is owned and operated by Texas A&M University, and is a sister station to PBS member KAMU-TV (channel 12).
-The two stations share studios on the third floor of the Innovative Learning Classroom Building on the university's campus, and KAMU-FM's transmitter is located at adjacent Hensel Park.
+The two stations share studios on the third floor of the Innovative Learning Classroom Building on the university's campus on Lamar Street; KAMU-FM's transmitter is located at adjacent Hensel Park.

 KAMU-FM began broadcasting in 1977 with a primary function of a teaching the art of broadcast to Texas A&M students, local high school students and others interested in careers in the radio industry.
 Potential careers included broadcast news, radio announcing, production, audio engineering, sound, electronics, scriptwriting, audio documentary production, programming, promotion and marketing, syndication, and weather forecasting.

-Don Simons was the first Station Manager for the National Public Radio-affiliated KAMU-FM.
-In 1977, he hired Sunny Nash as the station's first Program Director, whose duties included teaching radio skills to student personnel and others with interests in radio, and coordinating volunteers and other contributors.
-Nash had worked in news and public affairs at WTAW (AM) Country Radio while attending Texas A&M University, where in 1977, she became the first African American journalism graduate in the school's history.
+Don Simons was the first station manager for the National Public Radio-affiliated KAMU-FM.
+In 1977, he hired Sunny Nash as the station's first program director, whose duties included teaching radio skills to student personnel and others with interests in radio, and coordinating volunteers and other contributors.
+Nash had worked in news and public affairs at WTAW while attending Texas A&M University, where in 1977, she became the first African American journalism graduate in the school's history.
 Simons also hired Texas A&M University graduate Linda Lea as the station's first Traffic Director.